A Table Full Of Joy

 cookie dough rolled into 6 pieces

-adding first row of candy corn to cookie dough
+Adding the first row of candy corn to the cookie dough.

 Save this for later!